General terms and conditions of business (T&Cs)

 (1) The presentation of publications on the website does not constitute a binding offer by documenta but merely invites customers themselves to submit an offer.

-(2) Customers may select publications from those publications presented on the documenta website and start the ordering process by clicking the ‘Order’ button.
+(2) Customers may select products from those publications and editions presented on the website and start the ordering process by clicking the ‘Order’ button.
 After entering their personal details, customers then use the ‘Place your order’ button to place a legally binding order (cf. German Civil Code (BGB) s.
-145, ‘Offer’) to purchase the selected publications.
+145, ‘Offer’) to purchase the selected products.
 Before submitting this order, customers can peruse and change their details at any time.
 However, the offer can be submitted and transmitted only once customers have clicked the button ‘I accept the T&Cs’ and thereby accepted these general terms and conditions of business by including them in their offer.

 3. Delivery, availability of goods

-1) Since we only offer advance payment (§ 6 (1)), delivery times that we specify are calculated from the time of receipt of payment on our account.
-This delivery period is 14 days if no (other) period is specified for the respective goods in our online shop.
+(1) Since we only offer advance payment (§ 6 (1)), delivery times that we specify are calculated from the time of receipt of payment on our account.
+This delivery period is 14 days if no (other) period is specified for the respective goods on the website.

-(2) If no copies of the publications selected by customers are available at the point in time of the order, documenta will notify customers of this fact without delay and by the time of the order confirmation at the latest.
-If the publication is unlikely to be deliverable, documenta will not formally accept the order.
+(2) If no copies of the publications or editions selected by customers are available at the point in time of the order, documenta will notify customers of this fact without delay and by the time of the order confirmation at the latest.
+If the publication or edition is unlikely to be deliverable, documenta will not formally accept the order.
 No contract will be concluded in this case.

 4. Retention of title